Codecademy/docs/content/php/concepts/math-functions/terms/sqrt/sqrt.md

   - 'paths/computer-science'
 ---

-The **`sqrt()`** is a function that calculates the square root of a number.
-It takes a single paramter in the form of a number and returns the square root of that number.
+The **`sqrt()`** function calculates the square root of a number.
+It takes a single parameter in the form of a number and returns the square root of that number.

 ## Syntax